CHSC (AM): 2010 shutdown

 On July 30, 2010, the CRTC issued a decision that it would not renew the station's license, requiring the station to cease broadcasting at the end of the broadcast day of August 31.
 The CRTC cited numerous failures to comply with regulations and with commission orders, and the doubtfulness of the station management's promises to comply in the future.
 According to CRTC media relations, Pellpropco filed a motion on August 25 with the Federal Court of Canada, and a stay was issued on August 31.
 This allowed CHSC to remain on the air, legally, pending a decision by that court.
 CHSC was noted on-air the afternoon of September 1 with regular programming (Radio Uno at that time).
 The court declined to allow an appeal on September 30, effectively putting an end to the station for good; by October 2, CHSC was off the air.

-In January 2015, the former CHSC studios at 36 Queenston Street in St. Catharines waere demolished.
-The land was used for a four-storey apartment building.
+In January 2015, the former CHSC studios at 36 Queenston Street in St. Catharines was demolished; its land will be used for a four-storey apartment building.

-2012: Rejected application for 1220

-On July 10, 2012, 8045313 Canada Inc. (a numbered company unrelated to Pellpropco Inc.) applied for a new radio station which would broadcast a music format that would consist of a mix of past, present and emerging artists.
-If it had been approved, the new station would have operated at 1220 kHz (AM), the former frequency used by CHSC until its shutdown in late 2010.

-The application was denied by the CRTC on January 30, 2013.
-The 1220 frequency remained silent during this time.

-2015: New application for 1220

-On October 21, 2015, Sivanesarajah Kandiah submitted an application for 1220 kHz, which would operate with 10,000 watts full-time and will utilize the transmitting equipment previously used by CHSC.
-The station was proposed to have a classic hits format under the branding "Grapevine Radio".
-This application was approved on April 20, 2016.

-After several years of construction and planning, 1220 returned to the air in 2020 with the new call sign CFAJ.